m1293b/4thmile/README.md

     - This issue is caused by the Admin panel's theme being applied in the same way, so it overrides the JS file instructions for some reason.
 I have set the default class to be "theme-boys", and it sorted out the "blinding whitness issue."

   3. Sorting function doesn't work properly.
     - While updating the code, I must have accidentally changed the sorting function's logic.
 It was supposed to sort by price from lowest to highest, but it was not sorting at all.
+This is now working, sorting items within the categories correctly based on the selected option.

   4. JavaScript file not updating.
     - Any changes in the JavaScript files are not being updated on the site.
 I have tried clearing the cache and refreshing the page, but it still didn't work.
 I found a workaround, by adding and updating "?v=1" at the end of the URL, the changes are reflected on a page refresh.